Rogue River Wild and Scenic Trail Run

-From here it’s running for the next 3-days.
-On day three around 1pm the group will arrive at Foster Bar where everyone loads back into the van for a two hour drive back to our shop.
+From here it’s running for the next 2 or 3 days.
+On the final day around 1pm the group will arrive at Foster Bar where everyone loads back into the van for a two hour drive back to our shop.
 When you return to the shop you will transfer your things back into your luggage from our dry bag.

 Detailed Itinerary for the Rogue River Trail 3-day Trip

 Day 1: Arrive at 10 AM at the Rogue River Center (210 Merlin Road, Merlin, Oregon) to meet your head guide and receive Rogue River Trail running trip orientation.
 The trip meeting time is subject to adjustment based on the weather.
 If we have hot weather forecasted we may move the meeting time to be as early as 7:30 am to try and run before it gets hot.